 Free Wi-Fi only in the lobby

 This former medieval palace has a classic look and some historic artwork, but is beginning to show its age.
-Part of a subset of business hotels by the Boscolo chain, the hotel is in a central location close to attractions and also offers meeting rooms and beautiful views from a rooftop terrace.
+The hotel is in a central location close to attractions and also offers meeting rooms and beautiful views from a rooftop terrace.
 It’s a good value for basic accommodations in an historic building, but many guests say it is not a true four-pearl property.

 This hotel, once the medieval Palazzo Gaddi, certainly looks like a classic Florentine building with an arched ceiling in the lobby and antique artwork throughout.
 The Luca Giordano Hall features beautiful frescoes made by this famous 17th-century Italian painter.
 The rest of the hotel decor is a bit bland in comparison.